use-ink/ink-docs/versioned_docs/version-5.x/faq/migrating-from-ink-4-to-5.md

 Read more in [the PR](https://github.com/paritytech/ink/pull/1708) and [IIP-2: Limit contracts with a wildcard selector to one other message](https://github.com/paritytech/ink/issues/1676).

-The proposal is to restrict contracts with a wildcard selector to only have one other message with a reserved/well known selector.
+The proposal is to restrict contracts with a wildcard selector to only have one other message with a reserved/well-known selector.
 This guarantees that there are no selector clashes, either by chance or malicious intent, and that the Proxy will only handle messages intended for it.

 If a contract uses a wildcard selector `#[ink(message, payable, selector = _)]` it _MAY_ define one